JBShady/COD5-Remastered/README.md

 * Has identical damage and ammo stats with the Stielhandgranate, used on non-German maps

 #### Sticky Grenade
 * High impact, low radius grenades rebalanced for zombies
+* Custom code that allows them to stick to zombies and other players even in the Singleplayer engine
 * Uses cut voicelines

+#### Satchel Charges
+* High radius, high damage detonatable explosives rebalanced for zombies that also deals damage to the player
+* One-time purcahse that takes up equipment slot, rewarded 2 per round and damage scales with rounds just like Bouncing Betties
+* Added functionality for double-tapping use key to detonate
+* Limit of 20 charges per player
+* Disabled friendly fire to prevent griefing, unless the satchel owner disconnects

 #### Scoped Snipers
 * Have identical damage and ammo between variants depending on the map